Growth disorders

 When does a growth problem appear in children?

-Growth hormone deficiency is a condition of congenital or acquired nature that is characterized by the total or partial absence of growth hormone in plasma.
-It occurs when there is a failure in the pituitary gland, in the hypothalamus or in the pathway linking the hypothalamus to the pituitary.
+Growth hormone deficiency is a congenital or acquired condition characterised by a total or partial absence of growth hormone in plasma.
+It occurs when there is a failure in the pituitary gland, in the hypothalamus or in the pathway linking the hypothalamus to the pituitary gland.

-The Clínica Universidad de Navarra's Pediatric Endocrinology Unit evaluates and diagnoses children and adolescents with hormonal problems that may affect their growth and development.
+The Endocrinopediatrics Unit at the Clínica Universidad de Navarra assesses and diagnoses children and adolescents with hormonal problems that may affect their growth and development.

-After the diagnostic tests, we indicate an individualized treatment plan with administration of medication in those patients who require it.
-The aim is to correct the hormonal deficits responsible for the physical and psychological alterations of the patient.
+After the diagnostic tests, we indicate an individualised treatment plan with the administration of medication for those patients who require it.
+The aim is to correct the hormonal deficiencies responsible for the patient's physical and psychological alterations.

-Size below the child's age-specific percentile warns of a possible growth disorder.
+Height below the percentile for the child's age is a warning sign of a possible growth disorder.

-Children with congenital GH deficiency have normal weight and height at birth.
+Children with congenital GH deficiency have weight and height in the normal range at birth.
 Prolonged neonatal jaundice is common (50% of cases).
-Hypoglycemia can occur in the first 4 years of life.
-Height is usually affected from the first 3-6 months of life, so that at two years it may be in the 3rd percentile or below.
+Hypoglycaemia may occur in the first 4 years of life.
+Height is usually affected from the first 3-6 months of life, so that by the age of two years it may be at or below the 3rd percentile.

-The speed of growth is slow, below the 25th percentile.
-Bone maturation is delayed by 1-4 years in relation to chronological age.
-Without treatment, pubertal pull is usually delayed until 18-20 years of age.
+Growth velocity is slow, below the 25th percentile.
+Bone maturation is 1-4 years behind chronological age.
+Without treatment, pubertal growth spurt is often delayed until 18-20 years of age.

-Intelligence is normal, but it is common to find signs of immaturity and difficulty in adapting to the social environment, secondary to parental protectionism and low self-esteem due to low height.
+Intelligence is normal, but signs of immaturity and difficulty adapting to the social environment are common, secondary to parental protectionism and low self-esteem due to short stature.

 The most common symptoms are: